Naval Station Ernesto Ogbinar

-History and background

 The Poro Point installation occupied 101 hectares and was acquired in 1903 for the United States Cavalry.
 Originally, Camp Wallace, the facility was named in honor of Second Lieutenant George W. Wallace, a Medal of Honor recipient from the U.S. 9th Infantry Regiment for actions on March 4, 1900, in the Philippines.
 In November 1903, President Theodore Roosevelt signed an executive order establishing Camp Wallace and Camp John Hay in Baguio.

 848th Aircraft Control and Warning Squadron

-While the land was originally purchased for use by the United States Cavalry, it was later transferred to the United States Air Force and it was last home to the 848th Air Defense Squadron (ADS), which provided logistics and administrative support to other radar detachments.
+The land was later transferred to the United States Air Force and it was last home to the 848th Air Defense Squadron (ADS), which provided logistics and administrative support to other radar detachments.
 The 848th ADS was originally the 848th Aircraft Control and Warning Squadron which provided logistics and administrative support to other radar detachments under its chain of command.
 It was redesignated as the 848th Air Defense Squadron on November 22, 1989.
-Wallace Air Station and the squadron were deactivated in 1991 following the closing or transfer of all United States Department of Defense facilities in the Philippines.
+Wallace Air Station and the squadron were inactivated in 1991 following the closing or transfer of all United States Department of Defense facilities in the Philippines.

-Wallace Drone Launch Facility
+Drone launch site

 Wallace was also home to a Ryan Firebee Drone Launch Facility, run by an Air Force contractor.
 This facility and the associated 1st Test Squadron "COMBAT SAGE" program provided Pacific Air Forces pilots with live-fire training.
 Since the drones were not usually destroyed when they were shot down, there was a need to recover them for reuse.
 Hence, HH-3E helicopters manned by Air Force Parajumpers from the 31st Aerospace Rescue & Recovery Squadron based at nearby Clark Air Base and a drone recovery boat (1604) with its home port in the local harbor at nearby San Fernando were always on hand to recover the drones.

 During each launch, numerous "banca boats" (outrigger bamboo canoes), were close by and always in the chase to recover the JATO bottle dropped by a drone after takeoff.
 They are worth a few pesos paid by the contractor.